- Things to Know

 - The virus is transmitted to most people by a mosquito (Aedes) vector; the risk factor for infection is a mosquito bite.

 - The Zika virus' incubation period is about three to 12 days after the bite of an infected mosquito.

-- The vast majority of infections are not contagious from person to person; however, it may be passed person to person during sex.
+- The vast majority of infections are not contagious from person to person; however, they may be passed from person to person during sex.

 - The Zika virus symptoms and signs are usually